 6.2.
 In the event of any loss or damage to Customer Data or Material, the Customer’s sole and exclusive remedy shall be for Bentley to use reasonable commercial endeavours to resupply the VOXI services.
 Bentley shall not be responsible for any loss, destruction, alteration or disclosure of Customer Data or Material caused by any third party (except those third parties sub-contracted by Bentley to perform services related to Customer Data or Material or to undertake maintenance and back-up).

 7. Modifications and Service Interruptions

 7.3.
-Seequent reserves the right to do unilaterally any of the following, at any time, without prior notice: (1) to modify, suspend or terminate operation of or access to VOXI, for any reason; (2) to modify or change VOXI, and any applicable policies or terms; and (3) to interrupt the operation of VOXI, as necessary to perform routine or non-routine maintenance, error correction, or other changes.
-Seequent, upon conducting any action as specified in subclauses (1) – (3) of this clause 7.3 of Section E, shall use reasonable efforts to provide the Customer with prior notice of such action.
+Bentley reserves the right to do unilaterally any of the following, at any time, without prior notice: (1) to modify, suspend or terminate operation of or access to VOXI, for any reason; (2) to modify or change VOXI, and any applicable policies or terms; and (3) to interrupt the operation of VOXI, as necessary to perform routine or non-routine maintenance, error correction, or other changes.
+Bentley, upon conducting any action as specified in subclauses (1) – (3) of this clause 7.3 of Section E, shall use reasonable efforts to provide the Customer with prior notice of such action.